-- Learn the about the concept of "computational thinking" - Practice algorithm implementation through abstraction - Learn about the concept of pseudo code
+- Learn the about the concept of "computational thinking" - Practice algorithm implementation through abstraction - Learn about the concept of pseudo code - Apply computational thinking to the equation for a straight line

 Back when mathematicians were computers and computers were calculators...

 - Initially all programming was dedicated to translating math formulas. - The work lead to the language FORmula TRANslation.